Olazul Advocates Responsible Trade

 Destruction of coral reefs threatens the safety and food security of the communities where collection occurs, yet many rely on the trade for essential cash income.
 Apart from accidental exposure to cyanide, divers collecting marine aquarium species are at risk from diving methods that can result in a shortened lifespan or severe injury when done incorrectly or with faulty equipment.

 INVESTING IN THE COMMUNITIES THAT DEPEND ON THEM.

-Olazul is a non-profit working with coastal communities to design new ways of producing and marketing popular
+Olazul is a non-profit working with coastal communities to design new ways of producing healthy

-ocean products - like shrimp and aquarium fish - that incentivize marine conservation.
+ocean products - like seaweed and aquarium fish - that incentivize marine conservation.

 Please consider making a charitable contribution to our programs today!